-A headache, or cephalalgia, as it is scientifically known, refers to any pain occurring in the region around the head of the neck.
+A Headaches, or cephalalgia, as it is scientifically known, refers to any pain occurring in the region around the head of the neck.
 In most cases, this pain is a symptom attached to a condition around the neck or the head.

 A headache can be a result of several causes some of which are benign with some being serious.
 The brain tissue does not have pain receptors and the pain felt is usually as a result of a disturbed pain-sensitive structure.

-There are nine regions in the brain which have the pain-structure that result in headaches.
+There are nine regions in the brain which have the pain-structure that result in headache.
 These regions include the muscles, cranium, veins and arteries, nerves, ears, eyes, sinuses, mucous membrane and the subcutaneous tissues.

 In simple terms, a headache is referred to as a non-specific symptom.
 This means that there are many causes behind a headache including and not limited to dental or sinus issues, head injury, common cold, viral infection, medication side effects, stress, sleep deprivation, fatigue and even a fast ingestion of a really cold beverage or food among many others.

 The treatment of headache relies on the underlying issues and in most cases, it involves the use of painkillers and advanced treatment when the headache is serious.

 There are over two hundred headache and while some are harmless, some are more serious and can be life-threatening.
 A neurological examination combined with the description of the headache is used in the determination of whether there is a need for more tests and the treatment direction to be taken.

 Broadly, headache fall under a classification of either primary or secondary headache.
 A primary headache is mostly benign, recurrent and the underlying cause is not a structural problem or a disease.